amoliu/libacrl/README.md

 # libacrl
-Library with actor-critic reinforcement learning algorithms and a number of function approximators that are described in the PhD thesis "Online Model Learning Algorithms for Actor-Critic Control"
+Library with actor-critic reinforcement learning algorithms and a number of function approximators that are described in the PhD thesis ["Online Model Learning Algorithms for Actor-Critic Control"](http://repository.tudelft.nl/view/ir/uuid%3A415e14fd-0b1b-4e18-8974-5ad61f7fe280/)
+## Contents
+The actual library source and include files are in the `src` and `include` directories, respectively.
+The `examples` folder contains source files showing how the library can be used.
+More files will be added soon, but you can also contact the author for more help or examples.
+Note that he library as well as the example files all depend on the [GNU Scientific Library](http://www.gnu.org/software/gsl/).
+When linking, please link to both the gsl as well as the gslcblas library.
+## Disclaimer
+This is research code!
+Hindsight is a wonderful thing and a lot of design choices with respect to classes, interfaces etc. did not turn out to be very pretty as the code was developed and extended.
+Writing elegant code also did not have top priority during the PhD project.
+The only objective ever in mind was to make it work :)